What is stress and how can you manage it?

 Because feelings of being stressed out are so unpleasant, they can stop us from striving for, or achieving, our goals.
 But there are very logical reasons why we can feel stressed.

 And the more we learn about our own unique response to stressful events, the more self-confidence we can develop.
-So one of the chief functions of a lifestyle coach is to teach you how to recognize when you are stressed; how to take steps to prepare for stressful situations; how to counteract stress and strain; etc.
+So one of the chief functions of a lifestyle coach, like me, is to teach you how to recognize when you are stressed; how to take steps to prepare for stressful situations; and how to counteract stress and strain; etc.